-MVetMed Programme Specification and Assessment & Award Regulations
+MVetMed Programme Specification

-Applies to cohort commencing 2012
+Applies to cohort commencing 2013

 1. Awarding institution The Royal Veterinary College 2.
 Teaching institution The Royal Veterinary College (University of London) 3.
 Programme accredited by N/A 4.
 Final award Master of Veterinary Medicine (MVetMed) 5.
 Programme Title Senior Clinical Training 6.
 Date of First Intake 2008 7.
 Frequency of Intake Annually 8.
-Duration and Mode(s) of Study 3 full-time calendar years 9.
+Duration of Study 3 full-time calendar years 9.
 Timing of Examination Board meetings Annually 10.
 Date of Last Quinquennial Review N/A 11.
 Date of Next Quinquennial Review N/A [First cohort review 2011/12] 12.
 Entry Requirements A veterinary degree registrable with the RCVS and Membership of the RCVS or temporary Membership of the RCVS entitling the applicant to work in the RVC's hospitals.
 Must normally be a Clinical Training Scholar at the RVC.
 Completion of an appropriate internship programme or at least 12 months working in a relevant clinical or veterinary pathology environment Applicants from overseas will be required to provide evidence of proficiency in spoken and written English and will be required to achieve an overall score of 7.0 in IELTS with a minimum of 6.5 in each sub-test; or a TOEFL score of at least 93 (internet-based test), 580 (paper-based test) or 237 (computer-based test), plus 4.5 in the Test of Written English (TWE)/Essay rating.
-13. UCAS code N/A
+13. UCAS code N/A 14.
+JACS Code D200 15.
+Relevant QAA subject benchmark group(s) N/A